zzp0753/fullScroller/README.md

 # fullScroller
-A plugin of Javascript that make the full-screen section scrolls.
+A plugin of Javascript that make the full-screen section scrolls.Demo [here](http://zzp0753.github.io/fullScroller)

 Easy to use.u can use "full-screen" as class name of the full-screen-size element.